Slayer95/aura-bot/CLI.md

 - rootadmin: Treats the user as a root admin of their server.
 - sudo: Treats the user as a bot sudoer.
 These are the highest privileges.

+## \`--exec-online\`

+This flag defers the execution of the command specified by --exec until the bot has successfully connected to the associated server.
+It ensures that the command is only executed in an online state, with a confirmed connection to the intended destination.

+Use this flag when the command relies on server-side validation, interaction, or any server-dependent resources.

+This flag is enabled by default.

+## \`--exec-offline\`

+This flag forces the command specified by --exec to be executed eagerly, without waiting for the bot to connect to the associated server.
+It enables the execution of commands that do not require server connectivity or are safe to run in an offline context.

+Use this flag when the command is purely local or when immediate execution is desired regardless of connection status.

 ## \`--exec-game \<IDENTIFIER\>\`

 This parameter determines where the command specified by --exec will be run.